computer-science-one/cs101-book/prerequisites/README.md

 # Prerequisites

-This text does not require any prior programming experience.
+You do not need any prior programming experience to utilize this text.